dyyfk/weiqi-fullstack/README.md

 ### known issues:
 1. Errors messages don't include status header. (always 404)
 2. Exception handling (Winston in future)
-3. Chessboard does not dynamiclly change according to the page size
-5. Chessboard behaves differently in different browser.
 6. Error messages do not display properly.
 7. Frontend methods are all in one file
 8. Users should have a rating system